WillPepperr/retail-invoice-automation-analysis/README.md

 ## Table of Contents

+## Project Context

+- **Organization Type:** National grocery retailer
+- **Store Count:** 290 locations
+- **Time Period Analyzed:** Prior 12 months
+- **Primary Audience:** Operations leadership
+- **Secondary Stakeholders:** Finance, Vendor Management, IT Transformation
+- **Objective:** Quantify labor savings opportunity from automated invoice receiving

 ## Scenerio
-A national grocery retailer with 290 stores is implementing a new inventory management system which applies ML/AI interfaces to support more effective purchasing and inventory management.
-It connects seemlessly to the current corporate ERP, Inventory management, and SCM systems, and is estimated to save over $45 million annualy by anticipating and preventing product shrinkage, and auto pricing adjustments to meet dynamic market conditions.
-The vendor providing the system is offering an additional autometed recieving system, promising to automate inventory check-ins by both local and national vendors.
-It requires vendor agreement to use, but can eliminate the need for a user to be present with 80% of transactions able to be performed autonomously.
-This system also eliminates the need for physical invoices to be manually photocopied, which saves substantial labor cost.
+A national grocery retailer with 290 stores is implementing a new inventory management system that applies ML/AI interfaces to support more effective purchasing and inventory management.
+It seamlessly integrates with the current corporate ERP, Inventory management, and SCM systems, and is estimated to save over $45 million annually by anticipating and preventing product shrinkage, as well as making auto pricing adjustments to meet dynamic market conditions.
+The vendor providing the system is offering an additional automated receiving system, promising to automate inventory check-ins by both local and national vendors.
+It requires vendor agreement to use, but it can eliminate the need for a user to be present, as 80% of transactions can be performed autonomously.
+This system also eliminates the need for physical invoices to be manually photocopied, which saves substantial labor costs.

 <table>
   <tr>